Animal Health Work Group

 Primary objectives

-• To elucidate the direct and indirect impacts of animal (domestic and wild) populations on climate and environmental health
+• To elucidate the direct and indirect impacts of animal (domestic, captive, wild) populations on environmental and ecosystem health.

-• To explore and emphasize the contributions that Earth observations and geospatial data can offer in the development of action-oriented solutions to animal and environmental health challenges affecting the planet (Earth’s systems)
+• To explore how Earth observations and geospatial data can aid in developing action-oriented solutions to animal-environment-ecosystem health challenges.